 |60 months new||4.79%|

 What to expect when getting a loan

-The average new-car loan rose to $30,329 during the third quarter of 2017, according to Experian, one of the three major credit-reporting agencies.
+The average new-car loan rose to $30,958 during the second quarter of 2018, according to Experian, one of the three major credit-reporting agencies.

 The average loan term has also grown to a whopping 69 months, committing borrowers to longer repayment plans.

 Of course, how much you'll pay, or whether you'll get a loan at all, is heavily dependent on your credit score.

 But it's just as easy to finance a new ride now as it was before the financial crisis and recession.

 Back in late 2007, the average borrower had a credit score of 711, according to Experian.